Cyanilux

 The Graph Settings tab is important to set up the graph correctly if you’ve selected the Blank Shader Graph or want to switch to a different graph type.
 We need to select an Active Target (Universal, HDRP or Visual Effect, depending on which is installed in the project).
 It’s also possible to add multiple active targets to the list, if you need it to be compiled for more than one that is.

 Once a target is selected, more settings are added below the list.
-I’ll be going through the Universal ones below but HDRP has some similar ones too (listed on their graph type / master node pages, as linked above).
-HDRP also exposes it’s settings in the Material Inspector but sadly URP doesn’t do this currently.
+I’ll be going through the Universal ones below but HDRP has some similar ones too (listed on their graph type / master node pages, as linked in the docs above).

 (Image)